Inmate Account Deposits

 How Inmate Accounts Work

 Commissary items are available to be ordered daily.
 Orders for the week must be completed by 7:00 a.m.
 Wednesday for Friday delivery.
 You should deposit money by Monday evening if you want to have it available for the inmate to use in that week's commissary order.
 Other people may deposit money into an inmate's account as well.
-We accept cash, cashier checks, and money orders as outlined below.
-A copy of a commissary price list is provided to give you an idea of how much items cost; only an inmate can fill out a commissary order.
+Family and friends can make a deposit online, or we accept cash, cashier checks, and money orders as outlined below.

 NOTE: Once posted, money deposited into an inmate's account becomes their property.
 Inmates are not obligated to use the money to bail themselves out of jail.
 Additionally, if an inmate has a negative balance on their account due to debts owed to the county, up to 40 percent of the money deposited will be used to pay those debts.
 Upon being released from custody, inmates receive the balance of any remaining funds in their account.

 You may deposit cash to an inmate account in any amount in person.
 An ATM machine is available near the transaction service counter for your convenience.
 Please note, your financial institution may set a daily withdrawal limit.

 We do not accept payroll, personal, business, or two-party checks.
 We also do not accept government checks for an inmate on a walk-in basis; however, you may mail a government check to an inmate for deposit.